Perform Your Own 4 Season Color Analysis

 - Black makes you look slimmer but is only recommended for winter types, all the other types, choose other dark colors.

-- To convey authority and power, wear your dark colors: black and navy blue.
+- To convey authority and power, wear your dark colors: black, dark grey and navy blue.
 (Why do you think the police and other authorities are wearing navy blue or black uniforms?)

 - Clear colors can be used to make your breasts look bigger.